-Yellow flowers and fluffy leaves best characterize fennel, a plant indigenous to the Mediterranean shores yet widely known because of its use in culinary arts.
 The bulb, foliage, and seeds of the Fennel Herb are used in cooking recipes in many parts of the world.
-For example, bulbs and fronds of the plant are common ingredients in salads, pastas, vegetable dishes, and side dishes in Mediterranean cuisines, whether raw or cooked.
+For example, bulbs and fronds of the plant are common ingredients in salads, plates of pasta, vegetable dishes, and side dishes in Mediterranean cuisines, whether raw or cooked.

-Meanwhile, the seeds form part of ingredient in Italian sausages and meatballs and northern European rye breads.
-Because of its strong sweet anise-like flavor, it is a spice ingredient in India and the Middle East, while roasted seeds of fennel are used as after-meal digestive and as breath freshener in Pakistan and India.
+Meanwhile, the seeds form part of the ingredient in Italian sausages and meatballs and northern European rye bread.
+Because of its strong sweet anise-like flavor, it is a spice ingredient in India and the Middle East, while roasted seeds of fennel are used as an after-meal digestive and as a breath freshener in Pakistan and India.